U.S. to ban oil imports from Russia as White House explores drastic plans to buffer economy from energy shock

 The House was preparing to pass a bill banning Russian oil imports as soon as Tuesday, and even after the White House’s action, other measures aimed at Russia and Belarus could follow.
 The top Democrats and Republicans on the House and Senate committees overseeing foreign trade issued a joint statement Monday announcing an agreement on legislation that would strip Russia and Belarus of their current trade preferences and order U.S. diplomats to seek Russia’s expulsion from the World Trade Organization.

-Mike DeBonis contributed reporting to this article.
+Mike DeBonis contributed reporting.